SCIg is a prescription only medication that may be used in an

 - Following a patient-specific SCIg request submitted to, and

-authorised by, the Australian Red Cross Blood Service (Blood
+authorised by, the Australian Red Cross Lifeblood (Lifeblood).

-The Department will fund public health services $680 per quarter for each patient supplied with SCIg.
+The department will fund public health services $680 per quarter for each patient supplied with SCIg.
 With $600 provided to the 'Administering Facility' and $80 to the 'Dispensing Facility, as identified by BloodSTAR data.

-This should cover ongoing costs associated with SCIg service delivery including- patient training, staffing costs, consumables, pumps and dispensing fees.
+The funding covers the ongoing costs associated with SCIg service delivery including-patient training, staffing costs, consumables, pumps and dispensing fees.

-The key objective of this resource is to support local health services to develop appropriate policies and guidelines that follow requirements outlined by the National Blood Authority guidelines and the Criteria for immunoglobulin use in Australia.
+The key objective of the SCIg project nurse is to support health services to develop local policies and guidelines aligned with the National Blood Authority guidelines and the Criteria for immunoglobulin use in Australia.

 More information on SCIg can be found at the National Blood Authority website3.